-If there is no chain, you would likely be able to move quickly, if you also are not in a chain or a first-time buyer you will also be a desirable buyer to the seller as the sale could be completed quickly.
+If there is no chain, you would likely be able to move quickly, if you also are not in a chain or a First Time Buyer you will also be a desirable buyer to the seller as the sale could be completed quickly.
 This can provide you with an advantage, be sure to use this during your ‘negotiations’

 New homes can often come with ‘extras’ to incentives you to buy the house.
-But also older home can come with items unwanted or offered by the seller.
-It’s wise to check just to clarify, are things like cookers, fridges and carpets, for example, could be included in the sale (or offered at an additional price).
+But also older homes can come with items unwanted or offered by the seller.
+It’s wise to check just to clarify, are things like cookers, fridges and carpets, for example could be included in the sale (or offered at an additional price).
 It’s wise to clarify as you may be left with unwanted items that you then need to remove and dispose of.

 These days people are a little more aware of home running costs and will usually have some insight or ask about the running costs of the home such as gas, heating, electricity, water (particularly if it’s a newer home with a water meter.

 If your garden is important to you and you like to spend time in yours enjoying the open space, then you may wish to check how well the natural light enters your garden and whether it’s south-facing etc.

-Generally, when you move into your new home, you will often want to decorate to your own tastes, but what other work needs to be done?
+Generally, when you move into your new home, you will often want to decorate to your own tastes, but what other works need to be done?

 So when you are buying your new home whether its a new build or older property, be sure to ask the questions you really need to know about the house, also remember to negotiate your buy price, don’t be too keen and offer to high to start with and remember to take into consideration other factors such as when you would be able to move in and that fits your expectations.